jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 @@{Orīginem, Tertullainum, Novatus, Apollinarius}- Origen {Orīginem...legendum}- indirect statement
 {legendum}- sc. esse
-{ut...ēligāmus vītēmusque} purpose clause
+{sic...quomodo}- correlatives, meaning "in the same way as", or literally "in this way...how" {ut...ēligāmus vītēmusque} purpose clause
 {quae bona sunt}- relative clause as object
 :::